dustinliddick/ansible-role-ad_integration/README.md

 #### ad_integration_manage_crypto_policies

-If true, the ad_integration role will use fedora.linux_system_roles.crypto_policies as needed
+If true, the ad_integration role will use dustinliddick.crypto_policies as needed

 Default: false